Hubs-Foundation/hubs-docs/docs/set-up-SMTP-email-service.md

+---
+id: set-up-SMTP-email-service
-# **Set up SMTP email service**
+title: Set up SMTP email service
+---

 Hubs software needs to send out emails with magic links to verify that your visitors are real people and \*not\* sentient AI bots here to destroy humanity. 🤖

 If there are emails that need to be sent, there needs to be a controlling entity that does the work of sending the emails around.
 You will control that email service.

-Tip: Do not be confused that there are 2 types of email when setting up Hubs.
+> 💡 Tip: Do not be confused that there are 2 types of email when setting up Hubs.

 * Your admin email is the main email account you’ve been using to set up accounts.
 It will control your Hubs.
 To help you, we’ve tried to refer to your controlling email as your admin email.
 Your admin email could be hosted nearly anywhere (work email, home email, etc.).
 We used gmail in our testing.
 * This set of instructions (Set up SMTP email service) is about setting up the magic link emails.
 These are the automatic emails sent via SMTP services when a user tries to log into Hubs.

 You can pick any email service that provides SMTP.
 These instructions will use Scaleway.

 Scaleway offers a free service for 300 emails maximum per month.
-(See our [FAQs](https://docs.google.com/document/d/17TSXEuisDYRl8MEJIbv_envxqoEm3f3Z_E9U3Ci7_oU/pub) if you need more than 300 emails per month.)
+(See our [FAQs](./faq.html#i-need-more-than-300-emails-per-month) if you need more than 300 emails per month.)
 We find this reasonable.
 Additionally, Scaleway is based in France, [has a satisfactory Privacy Policy](https://www.scaleway.com/en/privacy-policy/), and has [an environmentally-friendly approach](https://www.scaleway.com/en/about-us/).)

 # **Part 1 Set up an account at Scaleway**